Barclays: 1946 to 1980

 In May 1958, Barclays was the first UK bank to appoint a female bank manager.
 Hilda Harding managed Barclays' Hanover Square branch in London until her retirement in 1970.

 In 1965, Barclays established a US affiliate, Barclays Bank of California, in San Francisco.

 Barclays launched the first credit card in the UK, Barclaycard, in 1966.
-On 27 June 1967, Barclays deployed the world's first cash machine, in Enfield.
+On 27 June 1967, Barclays deployed the world's first cash machine, in Enfield; Barclays Bank, Enfield.
 The British actor Reg Varney was the first person to use the machine.

 In 1969, a planned merger with Martins Bank and Lloyds Bank was blocked by the Monopolies and Mergers Commission, but the acquisition of Martins Bank on its own was later permitted.
 Also that year, the British Linen Bank subsidiary was sold to the Bank of Scotland in exchange for a 25% stake, a transaction that became effective from 1971.
 Barclays DCO changed its name to Barclays Bank International in 1971.

 From 1972 until 1980, a minority stake in Banca Barclays Castellini SpA, Milan was owned by the Castellini family.
 In 1980, Barclays Bank International acquired the remaining stake in Barclays Castellini from the Castellini family.

 In August 1975, following the secondary banking crash, Barclays acquired Mercantile Credit Company.